 Over the course of nearly 30 years, Katherine Barrett and Richard Greene, principals of Barrett and Greene, Inc. have done much-praised analysis, research and writing about state and local governments.

 Described by Peter Harkness, founder of Governing Magazine as "by far the most experienced journalists in the country covering public performance," they pioneered "grading the cities, counties and states" in management.

-Barrett and Greene have served in an advisory capacity to many organizations including the National League of Cities, the Urban Institute, the Governmental Accounting Standards Board; the Association of Government Accountants; the National Association of State Chief Administrators Offices, the Center for a Better South and others.
+Finally, they have made contributions of note to the National League of Cities, the Urban Institute, the Governmental Accounting Standards Board; the Association of Government Accountants, the National Association of State Chief Administrators, and others, much of it pro-bono.

 They have been speakers at dozens of conferences over the years, most recently including those hosted by the University of Illinois Urban Forum; the University of North Carolina’s MPA Program; NIGP: The Institute or Public Procurement; the Consortium of University Public Service Organizations; the Council of State Governments; the National Center for State Courts; the Volcker Alliance and the Federal Reserve Bank of Chicago.
 The team also made an address, (a Presidential Panel), at ASPA’s 2018 Annual Conference and will be panelists at the upcoming ASPA Annual Conference in March, 2019.

 They have demonstrated expertise in government management generally, as well as budgeting and finance; human resources and the public sector workforce, procurement; tax systems, health management and policy, pensions, infrastructure, contracting, civics education and notably, performance management.
 (They are currently under contract with publisher Rowman and Littlefield to write a book about this last topic, due out in January 2020.)